 Shareholders are only required to contribute the nominal value of their unpaid shares towards company debts.
 If the business fails or cannot afford to pay its bills, the company itself is almost always responsible for these liabilities, not the shareholders.

-Can a shareholder also be a company director?
+Can a limited company shareholder also be a director?

 A shareholder can be appointed as a director of the company if he or she is at least 16 years old and is not an undischarged bankrupt or disqualified director.
 Many companies are owned and managed by just one person who is both the sole shareholder and sole director.